 In our work we follow the principles of lean production and agile development.
 These also help to minimise waste.
 The impact of our employees on the health of the environment multiplies through the solutions we develop for our customers, as digital services and supply chains reduce paper consumption and emissions.
 For example, we build remote maintenance solutions that reduce the need to travel between worksites and offices.
 We also develop preventive maintenance solutions to extend the service life of equipment and reduce its environmental loads.

-Through customer assignments, we are actively involved in the drastically changing automotive industry, with electricity replacing fossil fuels and digital sensors, and their user interfaces improving traffic safety and the efficiency of driving time.
 New Siili employees are selected on the basis of their skills and their suitability for the corporate culture.
 We reject all discrimination based on ethnic origin, religious beliefs, age, gender or sexual orientation.
 We have declared Siili to be a discrimination-free zone, and we intervene directly in any improper conduct and bullying.
 According to the Siili Code of Conduct, we respect human rights and do not accept child, forced or slave labour in any form.

 Siili does not approve any corruption or bribery.
 According to the Siili Code of Conduct, it is not permitted to receive or give any gifts larger than minor ones to advance business activities.
 If a Siili employee or partner has been in breach of our responsibility principles, other Siili employees and anyone else can report this to email@example.com.
-No breaches of responsibility principles were reported in 2018.

 We are an expert organisation, and all our activities are based on the wellbeing of our personnel.
 We support the psychological and physical wellbeing of our employees in many different ways.